 Stream maintenance helps achieve the Sonoma County Water Agency's Vision for Our Creeks.
-The Agency owns, or has easements to maintain hydraulic capacity, on approximately 75 miles of engineered flood control channels.
+The Water Agency owns, or has easements to maintain hydraulic capacity, on approximately 75 miles of engineered flood control channels.
 The channels are primarily located in the vicinity of Santa Rosa, Rohnert Park, Cotati, Petaluma, and Sonoma.
-The Agency also has easements to maintain hydraulic capacity over approximately 100 miles of modified or natural channels.
+The Water Agency also has easements to maintain hydraulic capacity over approximately 100 miles of modified or natural channels.

 Each summer, the Water Agency works in and around streams throughout Sonoma County, managing creekside plants, removing sediment and garbage and planting trees.
 Riparian canopies – mature trees surrounding a stream – provide shade, which helps cool the water and shade out less desirable plant species.

 Stream maintenance activities support a proactive regional approach to flood protection and stream and wildlife habitat restoration.
 Stream maintenance channels also offer our community the access and the infrastructure needed to enjoy streams for recreational activities.